apexfarm/ApexQuery/README.md

 ![](https://img.shields.io/badge/version-1.0-brightgreen.svg) ![](https://img.shields.io/badge/build-passing-brightgreen.svg) ![](https://img.shields.io/badge/coverage-98%25-brightgreen.svg)

-An Apex SOQL query builder to dynamically build SOQL supporting almost all syntaxes.
-When doing dynamic SOQL, a query builder has the following advantages:
+A better Apex SOQL query builder.
+As a developer, use a query builder to build dynamic SOQLs has many advantages:

 1. **More efficient**: No need to deal with string concatenation, and handsfree from handling binding variable names.
 2. **Less error-prone**: APIs are carefully designed with strong types, cannot pass wrong values.